1920 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1920-D Penny Value

-The 1920-D penny features the standard plain edge characteristic of all Lincoln cents, with the penny measuring 19 millimeters in diameter and weighing 3.11 grams.
+The 1920-D penny was struck in Denver with a mintage of 49,280,000 coins — about one-sixth of Philadelphia’s output.
 Notable varieties include rotated reverse errors, where the ears of wheat appeared 15 degrees off their proper position.

-The coinโs color dramatically affects its market value.
-Current data shows that a brown 1920 Denver penny at MS65 is valued around $450, while examples showing both red and brown toning fetch approximately $750.
+The coin’s color designation dramatically affects its market value.
+Current data shows that a brown 1920-D penny at MS65 is valued around $450, while examples showing both red and brown toning fetch approximately $750.

 1920-D Penny (RD) Price/Grade Chart